|

 understood at the outset, can hinder the tax-effectiveness of a spousal

 plan.
-To prevent abuse, Canada Customs and Revenue Agency (CCRA) has
+To prevent abuse, Canada Revenue Agency has

 strict "attribution" rules concerning early withdrawals.